 Finishing the Braided Fill Rows for an Ocean Plait Knot or Nautical Rug

 Take the end of the long piece of cord around to the point where the short end emerges from the knot.
 Work the long end through alongside the piece of the braid which emerges as the short end of the knot.

 Follow the weave of this cord completely through the knot until you reach the starting point again, making sure you lay the cord so that it stays either inside or outside of the curve you are working on.
 Keep the cords side by side, do not allow them to cross over the other cords.

 When you reach the length of short cord that signifies the start/end of the knot, continue to braid and weave around again, making sure your cords follow through the knot side by side.
-Continue to weave cord through following the weave for 4 to six complete circuits, until the rug has very few gaps.Continue to 10 of 11 below.
+Continue to weave the cord through following the weave for four to six complete circuits, until the rug has very few gaps.Continue to 10 of 11 below.

 10 of 11